 I know that this is becoming a trend right now; you hear about people quitting their jobs or postponing their studies to travel all the time but usually, they are choosing this path because they hate their jobs or because they are not ready yet to go to university.

 No time to read now?
 Pin it for later!

 However, I chose to quit because I think that life is short, and spending half of it in front of a computer is not something I want for my future.
 I was lucky because my partner in crime, my boyfriend, was thinking the same.

 Getting ready for traveling full time was not an easy task.
-We had one month to get ready and we barely had enough time to finish all the tasks.
+We had one month to get ready and we barely had enough time to finish all the preparations.

-Some people said that we are immature and that we are running from responsibilities but I like to think that traveling full time is an investment.
+Some people said that we’re immature and that we’re running from responsibilities but I like to think that traveling full time is an investment.
 With the money we had, we chose to buy time.
 Time to do what we love, time to explore new opportunities and places.
 Time is such a valuable resource and many people don’t see its real value.

-We have no idea what this following year will bring us but I am sure that it will be a life-changing experience, one that we will never forget!
+We have no idea where this road will take us but I’m sure that it will be a life-changing experience, one that we will never forget!

 May the travel bug bite you!